List of Historic Explosions (Dust, vapour and Gas)

 2014 August 2, Kunshan explosion China Metal powder explosion 146 Fatalities and 114 injuries.

 2015 June 27, New TaipeiTaiwan coloured starch powder 10 fatalities 490+ injuries.
 Explosion when Holi-like colour powder was released at an outdoor music and colour festival at the Formosa Fun Coast.

 2015 July 17 Bosley near Macclesfield in Cheshire.
 Four people trapped under rubble eventually retrieved dead and four others are taken to hospital after three explosions at a wood treatment works

 2015 August 12,Binhai, Tianjin, China.
 Two explosions that killed over 100 people and injured hundreds within 30 seconds of each other occurred at a container storage station.

-We can use over 45 years of experience to make you a safe ATEX compliant company
+We can use nearly 50 years of experience to make you a safe ATEX compliant company